 We camped for the night, and the next day we took a long, 2 hour hike to where we were told there would be lava tubes to explore.
 We found Gjábakkahellir cave, a lava tube with 3 meter high ceilings and about 360 metres long!

 The next morning we packed up and caught the earliest bus on to our next destination: Geysir!
 Geysir is a 10,000 year old, monster of a gusher, from which all other geysers get their name.
 Geysir doesn’t erupt too frequently any more, but there is a slightly smaller geyser named Strokkur 50 meters to the south that erupts every 4-5 minutes 15 to 40 meters high!
-It was wonderful feeling the heat from all the hot springs and geysers surrounding the Great Geysir, as long as one didn’t mind the smell of sulphur.
-We set up camp there, and boiled food and tea for that night over-top one of the steaming spouts.
+It’s wonderful feeling the heat from all the hot springs and geysers surrounding the Great Geysir, as long as one doesn’t mind the smell of sulphur.
+We set up camp and boiled food and tea over one of the geothermal vents.
 It worked rather nicely!
-Some of the pools there were merely steaming, while others were boiling and bubbling constantly with extreme heat.
+Some of the pools amongst Geysir’s hot springs were merely steaming, while others were boiling and bubbling with extreme heat.

 Our final destination in ‘The Golden Circle’ was the enormous and beautiful waterfall ‘Gullfoss‘.
 ‘Gullfoss’ is an excellent name for such a powerful force of water, don’t you think?

 The Golden Circle was complete, but the journey was far from over!

 Upon returning to Reykjavik, we unexpectedly met Peter and Saedi, an Icelandic couple who owned a jewellery store on the harbour.
 They were extremely kind and offered to drive us around and show us some places.
 We were tired of walking, hiking, camping and busing everywhere, so it was nice to go along for a ride with this nice couple.